- Kids Characters

 - Venue Partners

 Citizenship Day (also known as Constitution Day) marks the anniversary of the ratification of the U.S. Constitution on September 17, 1787.
-It also recognizes all who, by coming of age or by naturalization, have become citizens.
+It also recognizes all who have become a U.S. citizen – whether by coming of age or by naturalization.

 The origin of this holiday dates back to 1940 when "I am an American Day" was celebrated on the third Sunday in May.
 In 1952, Congress moved the date to September 17 and renamed it “Citizenship Day.”
 In 2004, the official name changed to “Constitution Day and Citizenship Day.”